axelvaldez/radical-companies/_posts/Posts/2022-10/2022-10-03-do-we-need-groups-anymore.markdown

  <p>In this case, the revenue happens because of the work we all do.
 I could not build pumps at the same rate (and quality) by myself</p>

 <h1>In Conclusion&hellip;</h1>
- <p>It seems that even things that at first look like the work of an individual</p>
+ <p>It seems that even things that at first look like the work of an individual are the work of a community.</p>

  <h1 class="_section">ENDNOTES</h1>
  <ol>